Zuoqiu-Yingyi/siyuan-plugin-monaco-editor/public/README.md

       * Unit: seconds
     * `Hide Notebook Name`

-      * Whether to hide the notebook name in the submitted activity information.
+      * Whether to hide the notebook name in the submitted action information.
       * Corresponds to the `hide_branch_names` configuration option in the `.wakatime.cfg` configuration file of `Wakapi/WakaTime`.
       * If enabled, all <kbd>Notebook Name</kbd> in the submitted information will be replaced with <kbd>Notebook ID</kbd>.
     * `Hide Document Title`